Undergraduate Academic Policies

 Residence Credit Requirements

-To earn a Monroe College undergraduate degree or certificate, a certain number of credits must be earned at Monroe College.
-Credits earned at the College are defined as residence credits.
+To earn a Monroe University undergraduate degree or certificate, a certain number of credits must be earned at Monroe University.
+Credits earned at the University are defined as residence credits.

-- Candidates for certificates at Monroe College must have earned a minimum of 21 residence credits.
+• Candidates for certificates at Monroe University must have earned a minimum of 21 residence credits.

 The following types of advanced standing credit are NOT considered residence credits: